stevefarra/ec-stingy/algorithm/README.md

 ![Magnitude spectrum](https://raw.githubusercontent.com/stevefarra/ec-stingy/main/docs/visuals/magnitude_spectrum.png)

-Most of the signal contents lay in the 0-30 Hz range with a dominant frequency at exactly 60 Hz, confirming our observation about the mains hum earlier.
+The narrow band pass used by our development board of 7 to 24 Hz means that signal contents lay in the 0-30 Hz range with a dominant frequency at exactly 60 Hz, confirming our observation about the mains hum earlier.
 We want this design to work with electrode cables without any EMI shielding and we also want to retain the ability to use the signal for cardiac monitoring, so filtering will have to be done in the digital domain.
 A Notch filter allows us to strongly attenuate this particular frequency while introducing minimal distortion to the rest of the signal.

 Using Octave's `pei_tseng_notch()` function means we only need to use a bit of trial-and-error to find the minimum bandwidth that effectively suppresses the 60 Hz noise, which visually occurs around 5 Hz, and yields a filter with an attentuation reaching nearly -30 dB: